x3art/x3t/README.md

  - Render ship models with WebGL?
 Because why not.
 Shouldn't be that hard.
 I want to poke at WebGL some time anyway.

+ - Rename the whole thing. x3t?
+What did this even mean?
+I think it was just a random directory name I had because I wanted to parse TShips.txt, so the letter "t" made the most sense.